 2. To begin an official external Quality Matters review:

 - Once the above steps have been completed:

 click here to access the QM Course Certification application

 - Fill in all fields on the application.
 You will need to attach a copy of the course syllabus.

-- Once submitted, an approval request will be sent to the Department Head and Dean.
+- Once submitted, an approval request will be sent to the Department Head.
 Once approved, a senior instructional developer from the Walker Center will review the application and advise the course representative through the certification process.